• Skip to primary navigation

 Instructions

-Prep the cucumbers: scrub the outside skin well and then cut off the ends of the cucumbers.ย Slice the cucumbers into 1/4-inch thick rounds and set aside in a large heat proof bowl.
+Prep the cucumbers: scrub the outside skin well (remove any lingering spines if necessary) and then cut off the very ends of the cucumbers and discard.
+Slice the cucumbers into 1/4-inch thick rounds.
+Divide the sprigs of dill between both of the jars, followed by the cucumbers.
+Make sure to pack them fairly tightly.

-Combine the water, vinegar, sugar, salt, garlic, and spices in a sauce pan.ย Bring this mixture to a boil over medium-high heat, then reduce the heat to low and simmer for 5 minutes.ย Remove the pan from the heat and allow it to cool at least 15 minutes.ย Once the mixture has cooled a bit, pour it over your cucumbers and let them sit for 1 hour,ย covered.
+Combine the water, vinegar, honey or sugar, salt, garlic, and spices in a small saucepan for the brine.
+Bring this mixture to a boil over medium-high heat, then reduce the heat to medium-low and simmer for 5 minutes.
+Remove the pan from the heat and allow the brine to cool at least 15 minutes.

 Notes